steve3535/gitlab-university/rewired/tips.md

   >Let me clatify things:
   >Nothing is simple in git, even ignoring files.

-  **.gitignore** is the classic solution, an there a re even templates for it (not only in IDEs but remember also this site => gitigniore.io -- from my old friend of toptal)
+  **.gitignore** is the classic solution there are even generators for it (not only in IDEs but remember also this site => gitigniore.io -- from my old friend of toptal)
   the issue with .gitignore is that is ahred with the team, so its part of the commits and needs to be shipped upstream
   what happens if you want to ignore some very specific local files but that are only peculliar to you ... very easy situation to happen, ha !

+  **.git/info/exclude**
+  >it can help skip tracking things without using .gitignore, so apparently solving the above issue. but thereis a trap ...
+  > remember in git the distinction between tracked and changed: u can have something tracked but that is changing or not: track is the very first step to put something unde rthe control of git